 How to Reopen and Work a Genealogical Cold Case

 Become a genealogical detective in this vital session.
-You’ll learn to track ancestors like a bloodhound, sniffing out holes in your research and getting missing information on the record.
+You’ll learn to track ancestors like a criminal cold case detective, sniffing out holes in your research and getting missing information on the record.

 Genealogy on the Go with Mobile Devices

 The iPad is built for hitting the road and is ideally suited for genealogy due to the sleek lightweight size, gorgeous graphics and myriad of apps and tools.
 In this class you will discover the top apps and best practices that will make your iPad a genealogical powerhouse!